 Among the challenges faced by the project was limited prior exposure to technology amongst the majority of the island’s teachers in the secondary school system.
 This meant that the capacity to use the technology effectively did not exist.
 At least one lesson to be learnt from this experience, even if as yet inconclusive, is that financial resources are a necessary but not a sufficient condition for the growth and expansion of ICT learning in the global South.
 Careful strategic planning, deliberate and early exposure to information literacy among trainers, and the need for more detailed pre-planning, are among the requirements for successfully launching national-level e-learning initiatives.
 As it turns out, Jamaica’s central government has started to call on the accumulated levy resources of the UAF for use within the consolidated fund from which general government expenditure is drawn.
 The e-Learning Jamaica project may in the future have to compete for resources that were originally designated for its sole use.

 In terms of broader ICT strategy, the overarching approach is articulated in a five-year national ICT plan entitled E-Powering Jamaica 2008-2012 (Dunn & Duggan, 2007).
 The plan aims at integrating ICTs at all levels to form a knowledge-based and educated society.
-It identifies eight specific but interconnected areas for strategic emphasis, as set out in Figure 1.
+It identifies eight specific but interconnected areas for strategic emphasis.

 In order to redress the rich-poor imbalance in internet access in Jamaica, gaps in accessibility, availability and affordability of broadband connectivity need to be addressed.
 There is also a need to better utilise avenues of connectivity that are already available.
 The mobile phone has a small screen, but can serve as an important gateway to economic and social opportunities for the poor, who have adopted it as their technology platform.
 Although commonly seen as a channel for “useless chatter”, empirical data are emerging to suggest that the mobile handset is more often a link to economic survival, and is used for things like job hunting, telework, or as a micro-business tool for low-income Jamaicans (Dunn, 2008).